 The open-air, prayerful environment of the Grotto captures her desire to stay active — she enjoys hiking and backpacking and is a member of the women’s rowing team — while its significance as an outdoor Catholic shrine, set in the landscape, represents her academic interests in theology, landscape art, and Irish culture.

 Renkes will bring those three disciplines together in an international research experience this summer at the Dublin Global Gateway in the Irish Internship Program.
 She plans to create paintings of Ireland’s holy wells — small springs with devotional significance — that capture the area’s landscape as a pure gift from God.

 Advised by Irish language and literature assistant teaching professor Mary O’Callaghan and Keough-Naughton Institute for Irish Studies visiting fellow Mícheál Mac Craith, among others, Renkes will conduct research on the holy wells for six weeks, then spend two weeks creating paintings based on her visual and academic research of the wells, and Irish theological aesthetics.

 “Through my Arts and Letters education, the professors and the content that they have been sharing with us have allowed us to know the truth about God.
 That He is good, that creation is good, and ultimately to know the truth about ourselves — that we are good.”

-“Holy wells offer a unique link between awe-inspiring, grounding, natural landscapes and Catholic devotional practices,” she said.
+“Holy wells offer a unique link between awe-inspiring, grounding, natural landscapes and Catholic devotional practices,” said Renkes, a Sorin Fellow at the de Nicola Center for Ethics and Culture, which awarded her a grant funding the majority of her trip.
 “These wells have a complicated history and have held special significance for thousands of years.
 The modern use of these wells as sites for Catholic devotional practices may offer a bridge for understanding the gift of material creation, our bodily life, and the mercy available through Jesus’ incarnation, death, and resurrection.

 “The beauty of these landscapes can be a reminder of an incredible gift from God — His entering into the materiality of our world through the incarnation so that we can receive Jesus in the Eucharist during liturgy, becoming healed.”